-Device profiles can be downloaded to the user's PC and then uploaded to the BASgatewayLX.
-Once device profiles are installed, they can be configured for scanning by simply clicking boxes adjacent to the desired registers.
-If more significant changes need to be made to the device profile, it can be modified on the user's PC and then uploaded with a different file name.
+Device profiles can be downloaded to the user's PC and then uploaded to the BASremote.
+If changes need to be made to the device profile, it can be modified on the user's PC and then uploaded using an FTP program.

-What follows is information on how to use the BASgatewayLX by examining the resident screens on the unit.
-However, the data on the screens will differ from that of the target device.
+What follows is information on how to configure and upload device profiles to the BASremote.
+The data on the screens may differ from that of the target device.